This Spicy Sweet Potato and Lentil Soup with gentle warming spices, red peppers and coconut milk is nourishing, hearty

 Add grated ginger and crushed garlic and cook for a couple of minutes, then add 1 tsp ground cumin and crushed chilli flakes.

 Add the red or yellow lentils and vegetable stock.
 Bring to the boil, then turn down to a low simmer for about 30-40 minutes.

 Add a small tin of coconut milk and simmer gently for 10 minutes (don’t let it boil or the coconut milk might separate.)
 Using a blender, blitz the soup to a consistency you’re happy with.
 I prefer the soup with a little texture, so I don’t go too mad with the blending.

-Add salt and freshly ground black pepper to taste and if you don’t need the soup to be vegan friendly, serve with a swirl of yoghurt, fresh coriander, chopped chillies and black sesame seeds.
+Add salt and freshly ground black pepper to taste and if you don’t need the soup to be vegan friendly, serve with a swirl of plain yoghurt, a sprinkling of fresh coriander, chopped chillies and black sesame seeds.

 A loaf of freshly made bread will turn this into a filling meal that’s full of goodness.
 It’s just what you need on a chilly night.
 Oatcakes, crackers or bread rolls are of course also great with this soup.